forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ##### Methods
 * *Study Population:* "We tested 405 volunteers representing all socioeconomic strata from the workforce of a popular shopping and tourist complex in central Cape Town with the Abbott SARS-CoV-2 IgG assay."
 * *Type:* " We assessed the association between antibody positivity and COVID-19 symptom status, medical history, and sociodemographic variables."
-* *Investigation Dates:* 17.8.20 to 4.9.20
+* *Investigation Dates:* 17.8.20 to 4.9.20 //after first wave
-* *Seroprevalence Testing:* "The specificity of the assay was 98.54% (95%CI 94.82%-99.82%) in the pre-COVID controls."
+* *Seroprevalence Testing:* "Samples were analysed after a single freeze-thaw cycle with the Abbott SARS- CoV-2 IgG assay (Abbott Laboratories, South Africa, Pty Ltd) on the Architect i System (Abbott Laboratories, Illinois, USA), a chemiluminescent microparticle immunoassay (CMIA), for the qualitative detection of IgG antibodies to the SARS-CoV-2 nucleocapsid protein.
+An index of 1.4 was considered positive according to the manufacturer’s specifications."
 ##### Results
 * "Of the 405 volunteers tested one month after the first peak of the epidemic in Cape Town, 96(23.7%) were SARS-CoV-2 IgG positive."
-* "Seropositivity was significantly associated with living in informal housing, residing in a subdistrict with low income-per household, and having a low-earning occupation."
+The positivity varied across the jobs and living conditions/locations and ranged from 10% to 50% (-> [sociodemographic part](#sociodemographic-data)).
+* "The specificity of the assay was 98.54% (95%CI 94.82%-99.82%) in the pre-COVID controls."
+* Assuming the absence of SARS-CoV-2 from the local population at the time of sample collection (before November 2019), this implies a specificity of 98.54% (95% CI 94.82%-99.82%, p<0.05) for the Abbott SARS-CoV-2 IgG Assay in this population when using the manufacturer’s recommended cut-off of 1.4.
+Compared to the

+###### Sociodemographic Data
+Seropositivity is associated with living in a low income district, informal housing and house keeping jobs (in the mall).
+These factors are themselves associated with each other (Fig 2.).
+Considering [observations for dense living conditions otherwhere](#living-space) and the in the investigated setting all are employees from the same shopping complex there is strong evidence that the relevant factor are the living circumstances.
+So the transmissions happen at home and not at work.

 ###### Demographic Data

-Demographic Data|positive|negative
+Medical Data|positive|negative
 --|--|--
 BP>140/90mmHg| 37.5%|22%
 Diabetes|10%|4%